Mushrooms for a Cold

 Both against bacterial and viral infections, the reishi is an extremely potent remedy.
 Its high beta-glucan content helps in fortifying the body’s line of defense against all sorts of disease, while its polysaccharides strengthen our vast array of leukocytes as mentioned above.

-The unmistakable white fur-like coat of this mushroom – referred to as teeth in mycology lingo – is what makes Lion’s Mane stand out.
+The unmistakable white fur-like coat of this mushroom – referred to as teeth in mycology lingo – is what makes lion’s mane stand out.
 For years, this unique fungus has been prized for its benefits to our nervous health.
-It promotes healthy cognition, memory functioning, and helps prevent chronic conditions such as depression and anxiety.
+It's believed to promote healthy cognition and memory functioning.

 The cordyceps mushroom does not just have a unique appearance but a very one-of-a-kind life cycle among mushrooms as well.
 A parasitic fungus, it infects insect larvae, eventually killing its host and using its tissue as a kind of foundation to grow out of.